Data Processing and Cloud Hosting Business License in Dubai

 Setup Costs and Steps

-Setting up a business under this licence at Dubai South Business Hub involves a straightforward process.
+Setting up a business under this license at Dubai South Business Hub involves a straightforward process.
 Costs vary depending on visa requirements, office space selection, and the number of shareholders, but the core steps are as follows:

 Choose your business activity: Confirm that Activity Code 6311 covers your intended operations.